mdesanker/mdesanker/README.md

 My name is Michael, and I have a passion for solving problems, building things, and learning.
 After working as a research chemist for several years, I have realized that I have a love for programming.
-The similarities between the scientific method and software development make programming feel like a new tool I can use to solve problems around me.
+The similarities between the scientific method and software development process make programming feel like a new tool I can use to solve problems around me.

 I am constantly seeking opportunities to learn new concepts, technologies, and tools that I can use to solve real world problems.